andregodeiro/RedirectProject/README.md

 <br>
 1. Two new fields: one for the clients name and another to input the service specialty.
 2. With these two informations, the application will auto fill a short scripted message to start the conversation with the client.

+22.07 - Removed the mask of the nummber input area.
+Shoutout to @MychaelJales for commiting the unmask function.